How to build resilience

 Ways to build up your resilience to improve your mental health

-- Resilience is not a fixed trait, it is something that is constantly learned and developed.
+Resilience is not a fixed trait, it is something that is constantly learned and developed.

 Why is resilience important?

-- Resilience is important because when life gets hard, this is what we use in order to help get us back on our feet again.
+Resilience is important because when life gets hard, this is what we use in order to help get us back on our feet again.

-- It helps to make us stronger than we were before the conflict occurred.
+It helps to make us stronger than we were before the conflict occurred.

 Factors that make up resilience

-- Having healthy and supportive relationships with friends and family.
+- Having healthy and supportive relationships with friends and family

-- Having a positive outlook of yourself and your capabilities.
+- Having a positive outlook of yourself and your capabilities

-- Having good communication and problem-solving skills.
+- Having good communication and problem-solving skills

-- Having the skills to effectively deal with strong emotions.
+- Having the skills to effectively deal with strong emotions

 What are some ways to build up resilience?

-- Surround yourself with caring friends and family - psychologists say that surrounding yourself with people who will listen to you and support you is the most important way to build up resilience.
+Surround yourself with caring friends and family - psychologists say that surrounding yourself with people who will listen to you and support you is the most important way to build up resilience.

-- Be hopeful - optimistic attitudes are always a good thing to have, it helps you to focus on the good will happen in the future instead of worrying about the possible fears you have for the future.
+Optimistic attitudes are always a good thing to have, it helps you to focus on the good will happen in the future instead of worrying about the possible fears you have for the future.

-- Reflect on events from the past - take time to look at difficult events that have happened in your past and see how you addressed and reacted to them, then specifically look at the strategies that you used that were effective and try to apply those in future arduous situations.
+Take time to look at difficult events that have happened in your past and see how you addressed and reacted to them, then specifically look at the strategies that you used that were effective and try to apply those in future arduous situations.

 Everyone is capable of being resilient because it involves behaviors and thoughts that can be learned and developed by anyone.
 Take time to think about the strategies that work best for you to help build your resilience, and remember that building resilience is a continuous process.